tbrockman/example-ssr-worker/README.md

 Which of course makes sense, because `stream` isn't available in Workers.

-After removing code which references `stream`, the Worker will now compile and start properly, sending a request to the Worker which triggers server-side rendering will, however, fail.
+After removing code which references `stream`, the Worker will now compile and start properly.
+Sending a request to the Worker which triggers server-side rendering will still fail, however.

 ```bash
 curl localhost:8787/